Education Laws and Regulations

 - Evidence of active outreach to and ongoing engagement with families.

-The Department shall research the feasibility and possible methods for districts to collect and analyze parent feedback as part of educator evaluation and shall issue a report and recommendation on or before July 1, 2013.
+The Department shall research the feasibility and possible methods for districts to collect and analyze parent feedback as part of educator evaluation.

 Any other relevant evidence from any source that the evaluator shares with the educator.